 To assure that the purchase price is reasonable, the PRHFA will rely on a full appraisal commissioned by the lending institution.
-The purchase price must not exceed two-hundred and twenty-five thousand dollars (\$225,000.00) the current FHA mortgage limits9 and the value stated in the appraisal.
+The purchase price must not exceed the current FHA mortgage limits7 and the value stated in the Appraisal.

-The appraisal must meet the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (URA), as amended, 42 U.S.C. § 4601 et seq., definition of an appraisal (see 49 C.F.R.
-24.2(a) (3) and the five following requirements (see 49 C.F.R.
+The Appraisal must meet the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (URA), as amended, 42 U.S.C. § 4601 et seq., definition of an appraisal (see 49 C.F.R.
+24.2(a) (3) and the five following requirements (49 C.F.R.
 24.103(a) (2):

-- An adequate description of the physical characteristics of the property being appraised (and, in the case of a partial acquisition, an adequate description of the remaining property), including items identified as personal property, a statement of the known and observed encumbrances, if any, title information, location, zoning, present use, an analysis of highest and best use, and at least a five (5)-year sales history of the property; - All relevant and reliable approaches to value.
-If the appraiser uses more than one approach, there shall be an analysis and reconciliation of approaches to value used that is sufficient to support the appraiser's opinion of value; - A description of comparable sales, including a description of all relevant physical, legal, and economic factors such as parties to the transaction, source and method of financing, and verification by a party involved in the transaction; - A statement of the value of the real property to be acquired and, for a partial acquisition, a statement of the value of the damages and benefits, if any, to the remaining real property, where appropriate; and - The effective date of valuation, date of appraisal, signature, and certification of the appraiser.
+- An adequate description of the physical characteristics of the property being appraised (and, in the case of a partial acquisition, an adequate description of the remaining property), including items identified as personal property, a statement of the known and observed encumbrances, if any, title information, location, zoning, present use, an analysis of highest and best use, and at least a five (5) year sales history of the property; - All relevant and reliable approaches to value.
+If the appraiser uses more than one approach, there shall be an analysis and reconciliation of approaches to value used that is sufficient to support the appraiser's opinion of value; - A description of comparable sales, including a description of all relevant physical, legal, and economic factors such as parties to the transaction, source and method of financing, and verification by a party involved in the transaction; - The property's location coordinates, in latitude and longitude, to a minimum of six decimal points.